-We outline the rules for agrichemical use, which is essential for farm, orchard and vineyard production, and eliminating spray drift.
+We outline the rules for agrichemical use - essential for farm, orchard and vineyard production, and to eliminate spray drift.

 The use of agrichemicals is essential to farm, orchard and vineyard production.
 However they need to be used safely and responsibly to protect human health and the environment.